ved-sharma/Sleep-computer-with-a-single-click/README.md

-I usually put my computer to sleep when I am done, so that it can start quickly the next time I am on it.
-It was annoying that I had to click a few times before I can select the Sleep option.
-I watned a single click solution, where I press an icon docked on my takbar, and it runs the sleep command.
-Following works on a Windows 7 computer.
+This is a single-click option to put your Windows computer to sleep.
+You press an icon docked to your taskbar and your computer goes to sleep.
+Tested on a Windows 7 computer

 ### Step 1: PowerShell Script
 Following is the powershell script ([original source](https://superuser.com/questions/39584/what-is-the-command-to-use-to-put-your-computer-to-sleep-not-hibernate)) for making computer to sleep: